Kenneth Adelman: Support for Barack Obama

-The New Yorker reported on October 20, 2008, that Kenneth Adelman decided to buck his conservative leanings and vote for Senator Barack Obama for President on November 4, 2008.
-According to the New Yorker, Adelman made his decision "primarily for two reasons, those of temperament and of judgment".
+The New Yorker reported on October 20, 2008, that Adelman decided to buck his conservative leanings and vote for Senator Barack Obama for President on November 4, 2008.
+According to The New Yorker, Adelman made his decision primarily for two reasons, "those of temperament and of judgment".
 He explained:

-Soon after he authored a Huffington Post article entitled Why a Staunch Conservative Like Me Endorsed Obama where he wrote, "Granted, McCain's views are closer to mine than Obama's.
+Soon after he authored a Huffington Post article entitled "Why a Staunch Conservative Like Me Endorsed Obama" where he wrote, "Granted, McCain's views are closer to mine than Obama's.
 But I've learned over this Bush era to value competence along with ideology.
-Otherwise, our ideology gets discredited, as it has so disastrously over the past eight years".
+Otherwise, our ideology gets discredited, as it has so disastrously over the past eight years."
 He added, "McCain's temperament—leading him to bizarre behavior during the week the economic crisis broke—and his judgment—leading him to Wasilla—depressed me into thinking that "our guy" would be a(nother) lousy conservative president.
 Been there, done that".

 A Reuters article quotes Adelman as saying, "I am a Republican and only voted for one Democrat in my entire life, and that was very much an anti-McCain vote.
-I thought Obama was going to be better than he turned out to be".
+I thought Obama was going to be better than he turned out to be."
 Reuters also reported that he was backing Romney.